alexjackhughes/titan/Readme.md

 Once you have cloned the repo, follow these steps to start a local development instance of the dashboard:

-1. Navigate to the root of the directory and run `meteor` - this will install dependencies and run the app.
+1. Navigate to the root of the directory and run `npm install`
+2. Next run `meteor` - this will install meteor's dependencies and start the app.
-2. There is no step 2 - you're done! 🎉
+3. There is no step 3 - you're done! 🎉
    - Visit the website: [http://localhost:3000/](http://localhost:3000/)
    - Write GraphQL queries: [http://localhost:3000/graphiql](http://localhost:3000/graphiql)